AnthonyDTU/esp32-project-template/README.md

 ## Overview

 This project serves as a template for a project, in which an ESP32 platform is to be used.
-This guide will guide the users thorugh how to open the project in a docker container, how to pass in a COM-port, and any other ting, which might be relevant.
+This guide will guide the users trough how to install the nessesary tools, clone the project into WSL, pass a COM-port to the container and open the project in a Docker Dev Container.

 ## Prerequisites

-For this to work, it is nessesary to have a few tools installed.
-How to install these things will all be described here.
+For it all to work, it is nessesary to have a few tools installed.
+How to install these will all be described here:

 - **Visual Studio Code**
 https://code.visualstudio.com/download